 - God let a wicked, powerful and persuasive cherub near his newly created children Adam and Eve (Gen 3:1).

-- God did not prevent Satan from deceiving them, leading to their sin and expulsion from the Garden (Gen 3:23).
+- God did not prevent Satan from deceiving them, leading to their sin and expulsion from the Garden of Eden (Gen 3:23).

-- Satan will be released from his jail to do exactly what one would expect him to do based on past behavior: deceive people into fighting God.
+- Nevertheless, Satan will be released from his jail to do exactly what one would expect him to do based on past behavior: inciting people to rebel against God.
 He inspires an attack on Jerusalem resulting in the attackers' deaths (Rev 20:3, 7-9).

-About the only positive thing one might be able to say in defense of God's handling of Satan is that at least he is partially restraining him.
-Satan is not allowed to destroy all our property or cover us all with boils like he demonstrated he can do on Job.
-We must also assume that God is restraining Satan from simply killing us all instantly.
-We hear this universal restraint described when God is speaking to Satan about what he can and cannot do to his servant Job.
+About the only positive thing one might be able to say in defense of God's handling of Satan is that at least he is partially restraining him today.
+Satan is not allowed to destroy all our property or cover us all with boils like he demonstrated he can do in his persecution of Job.
+We must assume that God is restraining Satan from simply killing us all instantly, too.
+We see the record of this universal restraint described when God is speaking to Satan about what he can and cannot do to his servant Job.

 However, if, unlike my friend, you still accept Satan at face value, I can explain how this plan for him makes sense for a loving God to make.
-If you are open to it, you are in store for some of the most profound insights available in the Bible on God's wisdom, love and way of life.
-Let's begin with where Satan came from and whether God created him evil as he is today.
+If you are open to it, you are in store for some of the most profound insights available in the Bible on God's wisdom, love, and way of life.
+Let's begin with where Satan came from and whether he started out evil (as created by God) like he is today.